Unity-Technologies/SynthDet/docs/GettingStarted.md

 {"message":"Could not find project=595c36c6-a73d-4dfd-bd8e-d68f1f5f3084, executionId=Ojbm1n0"}

 Follow the steps for activate [Unity Project](https://github.com/Unity-Technologies/Unity-Simulation-Docs/blob/master/doc/quickstart.md#activate-unity-project) in this link to help activate the correct project

-## Docker
-When setting up docker to push to a gcloud project you might run into an issue where you can’t push because of an authentication issue.
-If this happens it is most likely an issue where docker has not been configured with gcloud.
-You can fix this by running gcloud auth configure-docker in a cmd window going through the prompts.

-[Google advanced authentication](https://cloud.google.com/container-registry/docs/advanced-authentication) for further documentation using docker with google services.

 ## Modifying the AR app example
 If you would like to change the clases or models that the app detects you can do so by modifying object_detector/class_labels.py script